onspatial/GeoAnomalies24/README.md

+# GitHub:
-## Build the Website and publish to GitHub.io page using GitHub
+## Build the Website and publish to GitHub.io page

 The website source code is at the `main` branch and the compiled code is at the `gh-page` branch